vid/SenseBase/README.md

 # Acknowledgement

-This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris.
+This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris and work developed for the Observastory project.